Product Design, Research, Branding

 Do you check regularly the ingredients list? (why or why not?)

 Consumers often turned to the internet for clear explanations and sought advice from friends when selecting products.
-Having to research every ingredient was a time-consuming process for shoppers who simply wanted to make a quick decision.
-As a result, people felt they lacked the necessary information to make informed choices.
+Having to research every ingredient is a time-consuming process for shoppers who simply wanted to make a quick decision.

 "How do we create retail experiences that provide relevant information to consumers in stores that empower educated decisions?"